 Do not include any amounts that are allocated to a beneficiary.
-Credits that are allocated between the estate or trust and the beneficiaries are listed in the instructions for Schedule K-1, line 14, on page 30.
+Credits that are allocated between the estate or trust and the beneficiaries are listed in the instructions for Schedule K-1, line 14, on page 31.
 Generally, these credits are apportioned on the basis of the income allocable to the estate or trust and the beneficiaries.

 - Investment credit (Form 3468).

 - Work opportunity credit (Form 5884).

 - Welfare-to-work credit (Form 8861).

 - Credit for alcohol used as fuel (Form 6478).

 - Credit for increasing research activities (Form 6765).

 - Low-income housing credit (Form 8586).

 - Enhanced oil recovery credit (Form 8830).

 - Disabled access credit (Form 8826).

 - Renewable electricity production credit (Form 8835).

 - Empowerment zone employment credit (Form 8844).

 - Indian employment credit (Form 8845).

 - Credit for employer social security and Medicare taxes paid on certain employee tips (Form 8846).

 - Orphan drug credit (Form 8820).

 - Credit for contributions to selected community development corporations (Form 8847).

+- General credits from an electing large partnership.
+Report these credits on Form 3800, line 1o.